STEAM: Squeeze and Transform Enhanced Attention Module: Ablations

 \subsection{Implementation Details}

-We follow the same adaptive strategy for integrating STEAM in ResNet-18 whereas we add SE, CBAM, ECA, GCT and MCA modules before every residual connection in ResNet-18.
+We follow the same adaptive strategy for integrating STEAM into ResNet-18, adding SE, CBAM, ECA, and GCT modules before each residual connection.
 All the models were trained on a single NVIDIA RTX 4090 GPU using a mini-batch size of 256.
-We applied identical training procedure for all the models, including random cropping to a size of \(224 \times 224\) and random horizontal flipping.
+We applied the same training procedure to all models, including random cropping to \(224 \times 224\) and random horizontal flipping.
 We use the \textit{Stochastic Gradient Descent} (SGD) optimizer with a momentum of 0.9 and a weight decay of 1e-4.
-All models were trained for 50 epochs with an initial learning rate of 0.1 which was decremented by a factor of 10 at \(20^{th}\), \(40^{th}\) epochs.
-While evaluating the models on validation set, we begin by resizing the input image to \(256 \times 256\) followed by a center crop of \(224 \times 224\) and random horizontal flipping. \textbf{NOTE: } We follow the same training configuration for all the ablation experiments unless otherwise specified.
+All models were trained for 50 epochs with an initial learning rate of 0.1, which was decremented by a factor of 10 at \(20^{th}\), \(40^{th}\) epochs.
+While evaluating the models on the validation set, we begin by resizing the input image to \(256 \times 256\) followed by a centre crop of \(224 \times 224\) and random horizontal flipping. \textbf{NOTE: } We follow the same training configuration for all the ablation experiments unless otherwise specified.

 \textbf{Pooling techniques in CIA} First, we examine the impact of various pooling mechanisms in the CIA, specifically global average pooling, global max pooling, and a combination of both through concatenation.
 As shown in Table \ref{pool-cia}, global average pooling results in slightly better Top-1 accuracy compared to the concatenation of global average and max pooling.
 However, global max pooling produced suboptimal results.